 SEAM is a procedure to remove moving holiday effect on the selected Malaysian economic time series data by introducing steps that can be used to overcome the limitations of the existing seasonal adjustment procedure.
-To apply the SEAM procedure, the X-ARIMA program which is available in Statistical Analysis Software (SAS) is used.
+To apply the SEAM procedure, the X-ARIMA program in Statistical Analysis Software (SAS) is used.